 Although her niche seems to be the non-fiction narrative, she’s crafted fictional stories which have been featured in Deadly Ink Anthologies, Tough Lit.
 Magazines, and Page & Spine.
 In toto, she’s had 380 pieces published.
 Erika has produced a couple of short books and a couple of children’s books, now on Kindle.

 Erika taught public high school for ten years and then raised four children.
 Her degrees are from Duke University.
 She resides with her husband in Chapel Hill, North Carolina.
 A few times a year, she speaks for sundry groups, such as Rotary, teaching sororities, and writing organizations, like Carteret Writers, New Bern Writers, and Triangle Area Freelancers.

 Erika was raised in New Jersey.
 She married her college sweetheart who hailed from Georgia.
 Their four children were born and raised in Siler City, NC.
-Now she is a grandma to six kids under the age of four.
+Now she is a grandma to eight kids under the age of six.